steffi7574/LayerParallelLearning/stef_TODO.md

 # TODO

 ## Programming
+* Compute accuracy for the Validation data set.
+    - Forward propagation -> Xbraid or time-serial?
+    - Softmax-loss evaluation.
 * Control output of optimization:
     - Loss function AND
     - Objective function (= Loss + Regularization)
-* Implement bfgs for both, theta as well as the classifier!

 * If batch != examples: Initialize u->Ytrain with correct values in my_Init